J.D., with honors, The George Washington University Law School

 District of Columbia Bar

-Michelle represents corporate clients and their executives in government and internal investigations, civil enforcement matters, criminal investigations and prosecutions, and other litigation alleging offenses including fraud, money laundering, bribery, False Claims Act (FCA) violations, and Foreign Corrupt Practices Act (FCPA) violations, and Racketeer Influenced and Corrupt Organizations Act (RICO) violations.
-She assists clients in responding to subpoenas, civil investigative demands, and discovery requests, including the production of electronically-stored information.
+Michelle represents corporate clients and their executives in government and internal investigations, civil enforcement matters, criminal investigations and prosecutions, and other litigation alleging offenses including fraud, money laundering, bribery, insider trading, False Claims Act (FCA) violations, and Foreign Corrupt Practices Act (FCPA) violations, and Racketeer Influenced and Corrupt Organizations Act (RICO) violations.
+She assists clients in responding to subpoenas, civil investigative demands, and discovery requests, including the production of electronically stored information.
 Michelle advises on health care fraud issues, including Anti-Kickback Statute and Stark Law violations.
 She also works on a team advising generic drug manufacturers to ensure compliance with government drug pricing policies.